|

 The body is weaker, soft, it has its specific smell and taste, it is sensual.
 The table, on the other hand, is harder, more durable, permanent and objective.
 Putting them together in a contrasting context is an attempt to intensify the labours we undertake to preserve our corporality and sensuality.
 Moreover, we regard a table to be something like a support, something that we can put many things down on - and the table should survive this operation.
 Touching something as permanent and hard as a table might slow the passage of time and the disintegration of our transitory corporality, sentenced to exist in a concrete being.

-I divided the whole set of works into two series of photographs - the first one refers mainly to still-life, the second one to the subject of transitoriness in the context of my own body.
-The choice of such subjects marks the struggle with phototechnical matter - through the choice of the wet collodion method as the means of taking photographs - but also the struggle with one's own relation to what it is difficult to distance oneself from and to what is an inherently personal problem.
 The wet collodion process is a technique which is highly unforeseeable since each plate undergoes individual treatment.
 The chemical process is not standardized, but the plate is also easily given to artistic provocations and so the resulting image is a corollary of all those manipulations.
 Each plate full od photographic "waste" - spots, damp patches, traces of collodion emulsion overflowing and later treated with developer - becomes almost thick with emotions, so to say.
 Each plate is unique due to a specific technique and therefore it suggests its own interpretation of the world.
 It is subjected to the same laws as all living beings - it is imperfect and always unforeseeable.
 It defies standardization and all plans as to its final visual effects - it lives its own life and sometimes leads the author down its own road.
 It is magical and fastidious.
 Simple and complex.
 It includes many processes that border on alchemy.
 After all, its is light-sensitive...

 I end this series of works with a fragment of a poem called The Sun of America from a book of poems by Adam Zagajewski, entitled Antennas :